 It will come as absolutely no surprise to any readers of this blog that we’re passionate about disability rights.
 Ensuring that everyone has equal access to educational, professional, and recreational opportunities is part of what drove us into the wheelchair ramp and stairlift business.
 That’s why we were so thrilled to see this Fortune magazine article, "Why Disability Rights is Everyone’s Business".

 The author, Jeffery Pfeffer, makes some great points in the piece.
 He points out that no one is immune from becoming disabled.
 Illness and injury don’t discriminate: having money, fantastic health care, or the world’s best genes can’t stop a spinal cord injury from having a tremendous impact on your life.

-Despite wide spread belief that the ADA has made employment more accessible for all, research actually shows the percentage of people with disabilities in the workforce has actually decreased 40% in past 30 years.
+Despite the widespread belief that the ADA has made employment more accessible for all, research actually shows the percentage of people with disabilities in the workforce has actually decreased 40% in the past 30 years.
 Pfeffer does a great job pointing out the role people with disabilities have had in increasing workplace participation through advocating for access, but he’s right: we can’t do it alone.
-Disability rights is everyone’s issue, and it’s giong to take everyone working together to make things better.
+Disability rights is everyone’s issue, and it’s going to take everyone working together to make things better.